 It’s a good idea to season new pans and then season all your cast iron a couple of times a year, as needed.
 Start by preheating the oven to 450 or 500 degrees Fahrenheit.
 Scrub each pan thoroughly, removing any rust, gunk, or debris on all surfaces, including the bottom and the handles.
 Apply a thin layer of oil throughout, using a rag or paper towel.

 Place the pans upside down in the oven, possibly with something underneath to catch any oil that might drip.
-Leave the oven on for 1 hour.
-Turn off the heat but leave the pans in the oven to cool down gradually.
+Leave the oven on for 1 hour, then turn off the heat but leave the pans in the oven to cool down gradually.
 If you have time, season your collection a couple more times.

 See how to season a cast-iron skillet and get tips for cleaning and cooking on cast iron in the following video from Tasty.